 - 1 3/4 tsp salt

 - 1 tbsp avocado oil

-- 2 cups long grain brown rice, rinsed & drained
+- 2 cups uncooked brown rice rinsed & drained

 - Add turkey, thyme, oregano, salt and pepper; cook for 4 minutes, constantly breaking meat into small pieces with spatula.
 Meat won’t get browned and some pink pieces are OK.

 - Add water + bouillon cube (stock), rice, tomato paste and diced tomatoes.
 Do not stir.